-On two occasions during the tour we made our way beneath buildings still in use to the original street level.
+Twice we made our way beneath buildings still in use to the original street level.
 Mary had mentioned as we went underground that we would notice what she called the “smell of history”.
-There was indeed a distinct smell – earthy and musty.
+There was indeed a distinct smell – both earthy and musty.

 If you unfamiliar with Sacramento’s past you may not know that the streets of Sacramento were raised some ten to eighteen feet above the original 1849 elevation in the 1860’s.
 Why?
 This massive undertaking was done in response to the frequent flooding of the Sacramento River.

 To raise the street level, building owners built buttressed brick walls to a specified height in front of their buildings.
 Wagon-load after wagon-load of soil fill was deposited in front of those walls and the earth graded at the new street level.
 We observed some of these original buttressed brick walls underneath the buildings on the tour.

 What had been the first floors of the buildings on the original street level remained in place, creating Sacramento’s “hidden” underground.

 On the tour we also saw an original jackscrew, the equipment used to raise buildings – one inch at a time.
 It is mind boggling to think of how many jackscrews and men would have been needed to raise a building!